Further converters

 dictionaries in which the attributes on root,

-are appended as children and can be accessed via the subtree
+are appended as children and can be accessed via the subtree.
+The file

 itself and the groups within may contain further groups and datasets, which can